maurorappa/DoH_server/README.md

  - I use the standard HTTPS port (443) to run this service so my Firefox can use it even behind a corporate firewall (even if having a proxy they can see my surfing activity anyway)

+FAQ

+ - Can I use plain HTTP?
+No, by design you need HTTPS with a proper certificate

+ - Shall I run as a service or as container?
+Being a service exposed over Internet, you should use a container to isolate from the OS, in case you want to run on the plain OS consider to use FireJail.

+ - Do you think my code is crappy?
+Help me to write a better one!

 We all should be thankful forever to Let's Encrypt